The 5 Hardest Things About Living With The Amish

 rooftop-amish-home

-One of the great kindnesses I’ve received from Amish friends has been a regular extension of hospitality when I visit.
+One of the great kindnesses I’ve received from Amish friends has been regular hospitality when I visit.
 I don’t have to worry about a place to stay, which I know I can do in a number of homes.
 Usually it’s a shorter time of around a week, though the longest I’ve lived with Amish friends is about a two-month stretch.

 Obviously, as an English person you have to adjust to a different lifestyle.
 On the one hand that’s great, because there are a lot of things to appreciate about that lifestyle.
 But it can also come with some challenges.
 Below, you’ll find the five hardest things for me about staying in an Amish home.